 A small group of interviewees described a strong sense of purpose imbued by faith or spirituality.

 This was particularly salient for those holding long-term affiliations with a religious denomination or congregation.

 My purpose each day is to know the will of God for that day ... to do what he gives me to do ...
 My family is my church family.
-Female, 70, Community minister or missionary, the drive to continue this work, albeit in a reduced role, was fundamental to their sense of purpose, responsibility and joy.
+Female, 70, Community

+For those who had held a professional or formal role within a religious organisation, such as a minister or missionary, the drive to continue this work, albeit in a reduced role, was fundamental to their sense of purpose, responsibility and joy.
 Participation in faith-based activities also provided a source of social interaction and an opportunity to take part in activities they felt were valuable and contributed to the wellbeing of others.